PGy2 PROGRAM

 Please sign up for a 1 on 1 discussion to learn more

-We are offering 30 minute virtual 1 on 1 discussions to learn more about our PGY2 Infectious Diseases program.
-Please fill out our survey via the link or the QR code below and someone will reach out to you.
+We are offering 30 minute virtual 1 on 1 discussions to learn more about our PGY2 Infectious Disease Program.
+Please fill out our survey via the link or QR Code below and someone will reach out to you.

 Link: https://osu.az1.qualtrics.com/jfe/form/SV_3jS68TKGhOLU4MS